softchris/copilot-workshop/04-green-field/README.md

 Type the following prompt:

-> PROMPT: "make the player move, it should use the keys w a s d to do so""
+> PROMPT: "make the player move, it should use the keys w a s d to do so"

 You should see a response similar to [app-v2.js](./javascript/app-v2.js)